-- Students must participate in SOC 300a, Approaches to Sociological Research, during each semester they are completing coursework-at least two years-following matriculation into the Joint Degree program. - Eight additional full-credit courses - One course in social theory (SOC 200a or SOC 204a) - At least three other formal graduate seminars (courses numbered 200 or higher) taken in the Brandeis Sociology Department. - Four additional courses offered by the Brandeis Sociology Department, either graduate seminars, independent readings (SOC 230a/b), or upper-division (numbered 100-199) courses.
+- Students must participate in SOC 300a, Thinking Like a Sociologist (formerly called Approaches to Sociological Research), during each semester they are completing coursework-at least two years-following matriculation into the Joint Degree program. - Eight additional full-credit courses - One course in social theory (SOC 200a or SOC 204a) - At least three other formal graduate seminars (courses numbered 200 or higher) taken in the Brandeis Sociology Department. - Four additional courses offered by the Brandeis Sociology Department, either graduate seminars, independent readings (SOC 230a/b), or upper-division (numbered 100-199) courses.

-The Approaches to Sociological Research pro-seminar (SOC 300a) is a two-credit course designed to help students transition from being consumers to producers of sociological knowledge with the support of peers and faculty.
+The Thinking Like a Sociologist pro-seminar (SOC 300a, formerly called Approaches to Sociological Research) is a two-credit course designed to help students transition from being consumers to producers of sociological knowledge with the support of peers and faculty.
 It includes guidance on researching and writing papers for publication.
 Note that the publishable paper required of Sociology PhD students is not required of students in the joint PhD in Sociology and Social Policy.